Misery literature: Holocaust hoaxes

+Moral panics

+Beatrice Sparks, who claimed to be a Mormon youth counselor, was an author and serial fraudster known for publishing books presented as the "real diaries" of troubled teenagers.
+These works addressed contemporary issues such as drug abuse, Satanism, teenage pregnancy, and AIDS, framing them as cautionary tales.
+Her most famous books are Go Ask Alice (1971) and Jay's Journal (1979), both of which were published anonymously.

 Two works that sparked moral panics in the United States are Sybil (1973) by Flora Rheta Schreiber and Michelle Remembers (1980) by Lawrence Pazder.
-Sybil tells the “true story” of a woman suffering from multiple personality disorder (now known as dissociative identity disorder) and the psychoanalyst, Cornelia B. Wilbur, who “cures” her.
+Sybil tells the "true story" of a woman suffering from multiple personality disorder (now known as dissociative identity disorder) and the psychoanalyst, Cornelia B. Wilbur, who "cures" her.
 Both Sybil and Michelle Remembers promoted the idea of repressed memories and forgotten childhood traumas.
 Sybil was also adapted into a television film, and following the book and movie, diagnoses of multiple personality disorder increased while Michelle Remembers served as the spark for the Satanic panic.
+According to Lawrence Pazder's then wife, Pazder saw the television film based on Sybil and said that he had a similar patient.
+This was the initial seed of the story that became Michelle Remembers.
 The factual accuracy of both works has since been disputed.
 Journalist Debbie Nathan, in her book Sybil Exposed, discusses how psychoanalyst Wilbur, Shirley Mason (the real person behind Sybil), and Schreiber (the author of Sybil) carried out a deception—partly knowingly, partly under self-delusion—in order to sell books, the film, and other products through a sensational story.

 American Laurel Rose Willson has posed as both a victim of satanic ritual abuse and a Holocaust survivor.
 She wrote the 1988 book Satan's Underground under the pseudonym Lauren Stratford.
 In 1989, Willson appeared together with Michelle Smith on The Oprah Winfrey Show.
-Smith, along with her psychiatrist Lawrence Pazder, had written Michelle Remembers, the book that sparked the satanic ritual abuse panic.
+Smith, along with her psychiatrist Lawrence Pazder, had written Michelle Remembers, the book that sparked the Satanic ritual abuse panic.
 Oprah Winfrey presented both stories as unquestionable facts.
 After being exposed, Willson began posing as a concentration camp survivor named Laura Grabowski.
 She also posed with another impostor, Binjamin Wilkomirski.
 As Stratford, she also wrote an "autobiography" called Stripped Naked, about her multiple personality disorder.